CheolwooPark/convlstm_p3d/README.md

 * It's my bachelor thesis that I wrote about 3 years ago.
 * There could be a lot of typo and error.
 Any comments are appreciated.
-* I made repogitory to organize my previous personal / toy projects.
+* I made this repogitory to organize my previous personal / toy projects.
 * I lost my original code.
 I would update the code after digging my old deep learning machine disk.
+* There are some log of training, testing, validating, and the paper with chart

+Contact : clpark.contact@gmail.com